Jucélio

 São Toméan footballer who plays as a central midfielder for Northern Irish club Sofia Farmer and the São Tomé and Príncipe national team.
 He also holds Portuguese citizenship.

 International career

 Jucélio made his international debut on 4 June 2016, when he entered as an 81st-minute substitute in a loss Africa Cup of Nations qualifier against Cape Verde.

+He received his first selection with the Sao Tome and Principe team on June 4, 2016, against Cape Verde (1-2 defeat).
+This is a match that is part of the qualifications for the 2017 African Cup of Nations.
+Their second match, against Morocco, takes place three days later (0-2 defeat).